Should my computer fans be sucking or blowing?

 Should fans mounted on the top of the case suck air in or blow air out?

-As mentioned above, since hot air rises, we suggest that if you are building a case that has additional fans added on the top, those fans should be blowing hot air out of the case.
+Because hot air rises, we suggest that if you are building a case that has additional fans added on the top, those fans should be blowing hot air out of the case.

 How should side case fans be mounted?